Skip navigation

 • Repair, replace, and maintain furnace equipment as needed, using hand tools.

-• Set and adjust speeds of reels and conveyors for prescribed time cycles in order to pass parts through continuous furnaces.
+• Set and adjust speeds of reels and conveyors for prescribed time cycles to pass parts through continuous furnaces.

 • Set up and operate die-quenching machines to prevent parts from warping.